CasparKielwein/Aaargh/Classes.md

 ####  Lvl 1: Touch of Cold
 * Melee attack with Mind using bare Hands.
 * 1d4 + Mind damage
-* Target is imobilized
+* Target is immobilized

 #### Lvl 2:
-Target is restrained instead of imobilized
+Target is restrained instead of immobilized

 #### lvl 3:
 Ice Grip is a close burst 1 instead of melee 1